jfb-h/synthetic-tourism/documents/papers/main.typ

 Unlike the Guggenheim Museum in Bilbao, which was constructed as a catalyst for the regeneration of a “rundown” @heidenreich2015[p.
 1441] industrial city and subsequently evolved into a major tourist attraction with tangible economic benefits and a thriving art and creative scene @plaza2009, the Elbphilharmonie was designed with the primary goal of reinforcing Hamburg’s identity as a cultural and musical hub @heuer2022.
 The focus to serve the local and national population gets evident in the origin of the audience attending performances in the concert hall, where the proportion of foreign attendees has not surpassed 6%.
 In contrast, approximately 60 to 70% of visitors to the Guggenheim Museum in Bilbao come from foreign countries @heuer2022[p.
 97].
-To study of the impact of exceptional architecture on regional tourism, using the Elbphilharmonie in Hamburg as an example, is beneficial in two ways.
+To study of the impact of exceptional architecture on local tourism, using the Elbphilharmonie in Hamburg as an example, is beneficial in two ways.
 Firstly, the relatively low number of foreign concert attendees suggests that, if there was a positive effect, it is the architectural attraction itself rather than the concerts that attracts tourists, providing empirical support for the assumptions of @dreher2020.
 Secondly, when measuring the touristic development in Bilbao in the 1990s, multiple factors beyond the opening of the Guggenheim Museum contributed to the city's attractive for tourists, including extensive urban redevelopment of former industrial areas, economic diversification, and a decline in ETA-related violence @keating2003@gomez2001.
 Or, as @hassink2025a[p.
 3] frame it, "the megaproject of the museum and its surrounding area [...] became the symbol of urban change but, arguably, it was not its cause".
 In contrast, during the opening of the Elbphilharmonie, Hamburg did not experience similar idiosyncratic contextual factors, making it more feasible to accurately estimate the isolated causal effects of exceptional architecture on tourism.